 To reduce the risk of encountering yellowjackets and other stinging wasps, remove waste frequently and maintain tight lids on trash cans.
 If yellowjackets are present, avoid using perfumes and wearing bright colors, and keep food and drinks covered.
 Commercial traps can be effective for yellowjackets but are typically not attractive to bald-faced hornets or to paper wasps.
 Hornet, wasp and yellowjacket nests should not be disturbed unless they pose a risk.
 Nuisance nests are most easily removed in early spring before the colony has had a chance to grow.
 Larger, well-established nests may pose enough of a risk to warrant treatment.
 Nests should be treated at night when the wasps are least active.
 Insecticide treatments should be sprayed directly into the nest entrance, whether it is above or below ground.
 If the nest is located inside a wall, the entrance should be located and treated but not plugged to ensure that the insecticide is carried into the nest and to avoid insects showing up inside the structure.
 Stings can be painful and potentially life-threatening to those with allergies.
 Be sure to wear protective clothing when treating and removing nests.

-- Should Growers Befriend Wasps?
-(Wasps are beneficial in the environment) (Penn State Extension)
+- Wasps and their role as a beneficial insect and pollinator (Wasps are beneficial in the environment) (Penn State Master Gardener Program)

 - Controlling Wasps, Hornets and Yellowjackets (University of Kentucky) (En español: El control de avispas, avispones y avispas)